sap-tutorials/abap-core-development/tutorials/abap-islm-orchestration-grounding-consumption/abap-islm-orchestration-grounding-consumption.md

 **Goal:** Now that you have successfully published and activated the intelligent scenario, it is time to consume it in your ABAP code.
 For clarity, this tutorial uses a simple ABAP class with console output, but you can of course apply more complex ABAP logic.

 1. Use ABAP Development Tools in Eclipse to create an ABAP class with the following code.
 Please ensure to adapt the INTS name `ZDEMO_INTS_GROUNDING` in case you've chose a different one.
 Same holds for the prompt templates names `SYSTEMPROMPT` and `USERPROMPT` in case you have chosen a different naming.
-In case you would like to see how a different grounding influences the result, please modify the value for contant `grounding_hint`.
+In case you would like to see how a different grounding influences the result, please modify the value for constant `grounding_hint`.
 ```ABAP
 CLASS zdemo_islm_grounding DEFINITION
   PUBLIC